-It all starts on Tuesday night, July 10, when the beans are buried in Trailside Park.
+It all starts on Tuesday night, July 16, when the beans are buried in Trailside Park in Pequot Lakes.
 A community picnic will take place from 5-8 p.m.
 Wander through the park and stop by booths of local non-profits and organizations.
 There will also be games for kids, a trampoline bungee and more.

 At 5:30 p.m. the beans will be ceremoniously lowered into their holes, covered with hot coals from a fire and left to bake overnight.
 Each huge kettle has a name: Thor, Big Bertha, Ole, Sven, Lena and Baby Olga all make a once a year appearance for Bean Hole Days.

 Also on Tuesday night, awards will be announced for Community Action of Pequot Lakes' Volunteer of the Year, the Pequot Lakes Chamber Business of the Year, and the Pine and Lakes Echo Journal Citizen of the Year.